markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 </div>
 ```

-> HINT: Use this structure but don't forget to keep the content for each step the same as it is now!
+> **Hint**: Use this structure but don't forget to keep the content for each step the same as it is now!

 What we've done here is create containers for each piece of the content in a step, so now it'll be easier to move the content around by adding style rules to the containers that surround them rather than the content itself.